 If you already have a functional prototype and a business plan and you've burned through much of your initial money, then you’re ready to start raising real capital for your startup.

-Where can I find the money I need?
+Where do I find the money I need?

-Who do I need to hire in my company at this stage?
+Who do I need to hire at this stage?

-We previously explored when to hire your first employee (and who to hire) as you start to think about getting help when you have a great idea and just aren’t sure what to do next.
+We previously explored when to hire your first employee (and who to hire) as you start to think about getting help when you have a getting your great idea off the ground.

 Let’s fast forward a bit and assume you're firing on all cylinders having made it this far: